fbpx

 Cartoon icon of dust and allergens

-Besides just the loss of conditioned air, leaky ducts can result in negative air pressure, which actually pulls in the dust, allergens, and other airborne contaminants from the attic, basement, or crawl space, and spews it into your main living areas.
-This can also lead to clogged air filters, which can also worsen the air quality problems in your home.
-So, if your allergies are flaring up, this could be part of the reason.
-In addition, poorly-maintained ducts are a literal breeding ground for mold, mildew, and other fungi that can cause breathing problems, aggravate asthma, or cause other illnesses.
+Besides just the loss of conditioned air, leaky ducts can result in negative air pressure.
+This actually pulls in dust, allergens, and other contaminants from the attic, basement, or crawl space and spews it into your living areas via your HVAC system.
+This can also lead to clogged air filters, which can worsen the air quality problems in your home and compromise energy efficiency.
+In addition, condensation buildup due to holes and gaps can result in ductwork leaking water, not just air.
+As a result, un-sealed ducts can become a breeding ground for mold, mildew, and other toxic fungi.

 Hot and Cold Spots